Earing That She May Give Way to Alec Again Tess

 .......
 Angel has arranged for them to spend their wedding night at an old mansion one time owned past the d'Urbervilles of onetime times.
 After they arrive, a messenger brings a bundle from Angel's female parent.
 It contains a diamond necklace, a bracelet, earrings, and small ornaments that Affections�due south late godmother, Mrs. Pitney, ordered in her will to be reserved for Angel's married woman.
 Tess puts them on, and she and Affections talk happily and eat supper.
 Jonathan Kail, one of Talbothays� employees, brings their luggage.
 He also bears shocking news: Retty Priddle tried to drown herself.
 Meanwhile, Marian got dead drunk, and Izz took on a somber mood.
 Tess well knows the cause of information technology all: They have lost Affections.
 Tess thinks,

-.......
+They were simple and innocent girls on whom the unhappiness of unrequited beloved had fallen; they had deserved improve at the hands of Fate.
+She had deserved worse�yet she was the chosen one.
+It was wicked of her to take all without paying.
+She would pay to the uttermost farthing; she would tell [about her by], in that location and and then.
+This terminal conclusion she came to when she looked into the burn down, he belongings her mitt........
 Only it is Angel who speaks upwards first, confessing an indiscretion of his ain�an intimate see with a woman in London.
 It lasted forty-eight hours, he says, �after which I awoke immediately to my sense of folly."
 Tess is understanding.
 Now believing it safe to ain up to her past, she tells him about her relationship with Alec.
 Angel�s reaction devastates Tess.
 Although he does not condemn her, he says her disclosure makes her a dissimilar woman from the one he courted.
 When she asks for forgiveness, he says, "O Tess, forgiveness does not utilize to the case!
 You lot were one person; now y'all are another."

 .......
 Several days later, they split up, but Angel leaves open the possibility that they volition ane solar day reconcile�if he can reconcile himself with Tess�south by.
 Tess returns home to Marlott.